Helicopter money: Substitution to fiscal policy

 Many economists would argue that helicopter money, in the form of cash transfers to households, should not be seen as a substitute for fiscal policy.
 Given the government's borrowing costs are extremely low at close to zero interest rates, conventional fiscal stimulus through tax cuts and infrastructure spending should work.
 From this perspective, helicopter money is really an insurance policy against the failure of fiscal policy for political, legal or institutional reasons.

+Helicopter money advocates argue that having the central bank supervise directly the transfers is likely to work better in certain circumstances.
+For example, economists Xavier Jaravel and Johannes Boehm argue that "monetary policymakers can act faster and are less likely to overshoot, given their inflation mandate.
+Politicians, on the other hand, may be tempted to launch aggressive stimulus policies that could prove difficult to reverse."

 Inflationary effect

 In the past the idea had been dismissed because it was thought that it would inevitably lead to hyperinflation.

 Consequently, a range of concerns include the fact that helicopter money would undermine trust in the currency (which ultimately would lead to hyperinflation).
 This concern was particularly voiced by German Economist (and former Chief Economist at the ECB) Otmar Issing in a paper written in 2014.
 Later in 2016, he declared in an interview: "I think the whole idea of the helicopter money is downright devastating.
 For this is nothing more than a declaration of bankruptcy of the monetary policy" Richard Koo makes a similar argument when saying "if such envelopes arrived day after day, the entire country would quickly fall into a panic as people lose all sense of what their currency is worth".

 This clashes with the argument that people would not spend much of the money they receive (and therefore helicopter money cannot be inflationary).

 A study published by the French Economic Advisory Council estimates that 1% of GDP equivalent of helicopter money transfers in the Eurozone would generate around 0.5% of inflation over one year.